 For tips on applying for a visa, visit NAFSA: Association of International Educators web site, "10 Points to Remember When Applying for a Student Visa."

-To find additional information regarding traveling, please read the following document:
+To find additional information regarding traveling, please read the following documents:

 Traveling Tips for International Students